User Guide#

 The key takeway is that when you initialise and create an Instrument you can do one of three things:

-1. Not provide any Curves for pricing upfront (curves=NoInput(0)).
+1. Not provide any Curves (or Vol surface) for pricing upfront (curves=NoInput(0)).

 2. Create an explicit association to pre-existing Python objects, e.g. curves=my_curve.